Status: de facto State in eastern Asia

 UNPO believes that Taiwan should be allowed to fully participate in the United Nations, as well as all its specialized agencies.
 Denying Taiwan’s international recognition is preventing Taiwanese people from their right to self-determination and thus constitutes a violation of international law.

-A non-violent and democratic solution to all disputes with People’s Republic of China (PRC) must be both countries’ priority; therefore UNPO condemns the permanence and increase of Chinese military presence in the Taiwan Strait as well as the Anti-Secession Law (2005),that purports to grant China the right to use force against any attempt of independence coming from Taiwan.
+A non-violent and democratic solution to all disputes with People’s Republic of China (PRC) must be both countries’ priority; therefore, UNPO condemns the permanence and increase of Chinese military presence in the Taiwan Strait as well as the Anti-Secession Law (2005), that purport to grant China the right to use force against any attempt of independence coming from Taiwan.